zerovm/zerocloud/doc/Requests.md

 - any other `Content-Type` - [POST a script](#post-any-other-file) to
   be handled by some interpreter or shell executable.

+You can also add `X-Zerovm-Source` header to the POST request
+The header accepts the following format:
+`X-Zerovm-Source: <Swift Url>` (please see doc/Url.md on Swift Url format)
+If `X-Zerovm-Source` was supplied the job description file, image file or script file will be fetched from that url.
+And POST request payload can be attached to any readable (`stdin`, `input` or `script`) channel instead.
+Notice: the object that `X-Zerovm-Source` points to should have a proper `Content-Type` set to get the behaviour described above.

 ### POST a job description

 This POST will work only if url path info is of the form: